RichCini/LomasBoards/README.md

 made.
 This second version had some issues with jumper orientation, and several other small errors that had been discovered through a net-by-net continuity check against the original board.
 A third run was made (v004; no v003), which works fine.
-It's very sensitive to device speeds (i.e. EPROM and SRAM), so you should not use anything faster than 100ns.
-See the notes on the schematics.
-Regarding PAL speeds, most of mine are either 7ns or 15ns.

 ### Board Notes - version 1.1-004
 There are 4 tie points (TP2 - TP5) that need to be connected to either VCC (TP3 - TP5) or the /BW (TP2) signal as applicable.
+If another board run is done, these will be permanently connected to their respective points.

 The speaker connection is like the PC -- simple 4-8 ohm speaker.